Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Contains functions for converting existing HTML/JavaScript source into equivalent 'shiny' functions.
 Bootstraps the process of making new 'shiny' functions by allowing us to turn HTML snippets directly into R functions.

-HTMLUtils — by Markus Loecher, Berlin School of Economics and Law (BSEL), a year ago
+HTMLUtils — by Markus Loecher, Berlin School of Economics and Law (BSEL), 2 years ago

 Facilitates Automated HTML Report Creation